 - Withdrawal loads: If the forces will apply pressure that wants to pull the boards straight apart, called withdrawal pressure, be sure that ample screw threads are inserted into the receiving board.
 Always to try to get at least 1 to 1 1/2 inches of thread into the receiving board.
 This assumes, of course, that this length of the screw will not poke through the opposite side of the board.
 In the event that you need shorter screws to prevent this problem, you'll need to compensate by driving more screws.

 Utility Screws vs. Steel Screws

-Screws designed for fastening wood come in two basic forms: steel or stainless steel wood screws, or utility screws (often generically known as deck screws).
+Screws designed for fastening wood come in two basic forms: steel or stainless steel wood screws, or utility screws (generally known as deck screws).

 Utility screws are the workhorses of framing carpentry and outdoor woodworking projects.
 They are available in different types of steel, sometimes corrosion-resistant metals designed to stand up to the chemicals in treated lumber; and they are normally sold by length.